 Ruby was referred for medical evaluation and care for an infection and mental health support due to the recent loss of a close friend and COVID stress/isolation.
 Our guests often have difficulty navigating the health care system and struggle with where and how to access resources.
 Ruby was also hesitant about seeking medical care however, because our nurse listened and explained how important her mental and physical health are, Ruby followed through.
 Allowing space and time for listening is critical to helping move our guests forward.
 She now reports being in better mental and physical health.

 Better for you.
 Better for Baltimore.

-Paul’s Place is a catalyst and leader for change, improving the quality of life in the Southwest Baltimore communities of Pigtown, Poppleton, Southwest Baltimore, Morrell Park, and Westport.
+Our mission is to improve the quality of life in Southwest Baltimore.
 Ask us your questions and come meet us in person!